shadowsilence94/A3_car_price_predict/GITHUB_SECRETS_SETUP.md

 - Verify server can pull from Docker Hub
 - Check firewall settings for port 8050
 - Monitor GitHub Actions logs for errors
+- Make sure to create git tags (v*) to trigger the build-and-push and deploy jobs